AhmedRafid023/movie-app/README.md

 ## ✨ Features
 ✅ Search & explore a vast collection of movies
 ✅ Detailed movie descriptions, ratings, and trailers
-✅ User Watchlist
 ✅ Smooth & dynamic UI with **Parallax scrolling**
 ✅ **Fast & responsive** with Tailwind CSS
 ✅ **Seamless navigation** using React Router